k4rtik/techglider.in/content/quote/2013-02-26-the-programmers-of-tomorrow-are-the-wizards-of.markdown

 - quote
 ---

-The programmers of tomorrow are the wizards of the future.
+> The programmers of tomorrow are the wizards of the future.
 You're going to look like you have magic powers compared to everybody else.

-Gabe Newell, Founder and President, Valve (Source: https://www.youtube.com/watch?v=dU1xS07N-FA courtesy of code.org)
+---Gabe Newell, Founder and President, Valve (Source: https://www.youtube.com/watch?v=dU1xS07N-FA courtesy of [code.org](https://code.org))